Midnight to Morning Twilight

 The hour of shining stars and dropping dews.

-Pass the invigoration of the night and the chemistry of the night, and awake.
+I too pass from the invigoration of the night and the chemistry of the night,

 I love the rich running day,